3 Ways To Secure Budget For Your Customer Advocacy Program

 Frame the value over a longer period, just like how you would invest in a good pair of boots, justifying the spend with of the multiple years of use you’ll get from them.
 If your organization prioritizes Customer Lifetime Value (CLV), an investment in customer advocacy should be framed in the context of supporting your company’s goals to maximize CLV.

-“The bottom line is this—it’s all about believing in the value, then convincing others to also believe in the value of investing in customer advocacy,” says Katie.
+“The bottom line is this—it’s all about believing in the value, then convincing others to also believe in the value of investing in a customer advocacy program,” says Katie.

-The advocacy program has not only delivered tangible ROI, but it’s also deepened SimpliVity’s relationship with its customers and enabled advocates to network with each other.
+SimpliVity’s customer advocacy program has not only delivered tangible ROI, but it’s also deepened their relationship with their customers and enabled advocates to network with each other.

 That’s a success, no matter how you frame it.